 4. Experience the art scene.

-Public art installations, like The Eclipse, by Jacob Hashimoto, are all around the island (check out as well Rachel Whiteread’s Cabin on Discovery Hill), while rotating exhibits regularly take up residence on Colonels Row.
+Public art installations, like Jacob Hashimoto’s Never Comes Tomorrow, are located all around the island (also check out Rachel Whiteread’s Cabin on Discovery Hill), while rotating exhibits regularly take up residence on Colonels Row.

 5. Pedal a quadracycle.

 Kids and teens can head for The Hills to see impressive views of the City before sailing down Slide Hill’s 57-foot eponymous attraction.